 A Google search of “Wake County North Carolina mugshots” leads to the Raleigh/Wake City-County Bureau of Identification (CCBI) inmate roster which is a repository for mugshots and arrests in the area.

-A more comprehensive explanation of how to find local arrest records and inmate information can be viewed in our resource on locating public information in Wake County at no cost, along with many other public records throughout the county–including criminal proceedings, court case documents, probation information, property records, and more.
+A more comprehensive explanation of how to find local arrest records and inmate information can be viewed in the tutorial for locating public information in Wake County at no cost, along with many other public records throughout the county–including criminal proceedings, court case documents, probation information, property records, and more.

-Furthermore, our resource on North Carolina criminal and arrest records contains jail rosters and contact information for every county in NC and many more criminal record custodians that can be searched.
+Furthermore, our resource on North Carolina criminal and arrest records contains jail rosters and contact information for every criminal and arrest record custodian in NC and many more criminal record custodians that can be searched.

 NC Juvenile Public Records

-• Probation officers in the Section of Community Corrections of the Division of Adult Correction and Juvenile Justice of the Department of Public Safety
+- Probation officers in the Section of Community Corrections of the Division of Adult Correction & Juvenile Justice of the Department of Public Safety

-See if You Have a Warrant in NC (Free Warrant Search)
+See if You’re Wanted in NC (Free Warrant Search)

 North Carolina defines a warrant for arrest as consisting of the crime of the person accused, a direction to arrest the accused person, and the authorization to hold the person to answer to the crimes in which they were accused.9